sehsanm/sbunlpcourse/README.md

 4. Stem of the token from stemmer
 5. Lemma of the token  from the Lemmatizer
 6. Morphological Structure of the token.
 Once the morphemes are detected the have to be concatenated by ```+``` character.
 If there are multiple morphological structures then you can separate them with ```|``` character
 7. Morphological Analysis of the token.
-Detailed description of this field will be published here soon.
+The number of elements in analysis column should be equal to the number of elements in Morphological structure column (separate by ```|```) Use the tokens mentioned [Here](#Morphological-Analysis).

 If a token is punctuation or your tool does not produced a value for specific column make sure that you will be leaving a empty string in the file.
 Except for end of sentence each line must have 6 tabs characters (\t).
 An empty line means end of a sentence.

 The whitespaces between the tokens should be ignored. (you must include them if they are in middle of the detected tokens).
 Following characters are considered white spaces: